 The shelter operates a strict ‘no kill’ policy, refusing to euthanize healthy animals however challenging it is to rehouse them.
 Many of the dogs will live out the rest of their days at the shelter.

 The shelter is set on land near to the lake at Köyceğiz, a location that brings a whole set of problems of its own.

 The ground has no drainage and, as a result, the rains leave most of the shelter waterlogged and the dogs’ living spaces filled with mud.

 Some kennels have been raised up on pallets or wooden platforms that have been donated or built by volunteers but generally, at this time of year, the dogs spend their time in muddy pens, some of which is stagnant and vile smelling.

-The summer brings its own problems.
-The shelter struggles to offer shade to dogs in allocates areas with no trees.
+The summer brings a different set of problems.
+The shelter struggles to offer shade to dogs in allocated areas with no trees.

 The shelter also has a problem with rats.

 If you were asked to guess how many people work at the shelter, you’d probably guess wrongly.
 There are only eight: